billybobc1210/Poker/README.md

 // four of a kind: four Aces with a King kicker
 handRankMap["14 14 14 14 13"] = 7451

-// highest possible hand in poker: royal flush
+// royal flush (highest possible hand in poker, hence why it has a value of 7461)
 handRankMap["14 13 12 11 10 SUITED"] = 7461

 This strategy makes hand-evaluation very fast, since these relative ranks will only ever be